-In the 35th minute a Getafe attack petered out and the ball drifted out of play for a Sevilla goal kick.
-Goalkeeper Andrés Palop gathered the ball to restart the game quickly, but his attention was diverted by teammate Ivica Dragutinović – the Serbian defender had sprinted back towards the byline where Antonio Puerta had went to his knees, and collapsed on the pitch.
+In the 35th minute, a Getafe attack petered out and the ball drifted out of play for a Sevilla goal kick.
+Goalkeeper Andrés Palop gathered the ball to restart the game quickly, but his attention was diverted by teammate Ivica Dragutinović – the Serbian defender had sprinted back towards the byline where Antonio Puerta had fallen to his knees and collapsed.

 Both sets of players realised something was amiss and frantic signals were made for medical staff to rush on and attend to Puerta, who appeared to be writhing on the ground in agony.
 An eerie hush fell over the stadium as a sense of bewilderment mixed with anxiety took hold.
 The feeling was temporarily replaced by relief as the wing-back got back on his feet and was helped off by the physios and substituted.

 What unfolded was not played out in the public eye, but will never be forgotten by anyone in Seville that day.
-Puerta had been accompanied back to the dressing room by doctors; despite receiving urgent medical attention he collapsed again.
-He was resuscitated by the medics and rushed, by ambulance, to the intensive care unit of the local Virgen del Rocío hospital – all captured in dramatic televised footage.
+Puerta had been accompanied back to the dressing room by doctors; despite receiving medical attention, he collapsed again.
+He was resuscitated by the medics and rushed by ambulance to the intensive care unit of the local Virgen del Rocío hospital – all captured in dramatic televised footage.

 The heartbreak was only sharpened as Puerta’s girlfriend, Mar Roldan, was heavily pregnant with his son.
 Aitor Antonio Puerta Roldan was born two months later, fatherless, but he was immediately made a lifetime member of the club.